 AI isn’t just for Fortune 500 companies anymore.
-As a matter of fact, thanks to a number of innovations in the last few years, small businesses now can leverage AI technology to improve their operations, connect with their customers on a deeper level and ultimately, boost their sales.
+In fact, on the back of a number of innovations in the last few years, small businesses now can leverage AI technology to improve their operations, connect more deeply with their customers and, ultimately, boost their sales.

-Today, some of the more advanced Chatbots are powered by AI, which helps them to solve problems, to send personalize messages and to improve interaction over time.
-The technology might still be in its infancy, but more than a few people use Chatbots on a daily basis without even realizing it.
+Today, some of the more advanced chatbots are powered by AI, helping them to solve problems, send personalized messages and improve their interactions over time.
+The technology might still be in its infancy, but many people use chatbots on a daily basis without even realizing it.

 According to eMarketer research, “more than 35 million American use voice-activated, personal assistants at least once a month”.

-Chatbots are capable of working in areas such as processing, payments, and marketing.
-However, if we are looking at revenue, Chatbot services have the majority of the market share.
-As Grand View research shows, around 45% of end users prefer them as the primary mode of communication for questions regarding customer service.
+Chatbots are capable of working in a variety of areas, including processing, payments, and marketing.
+However, customer service is where they excel.
+According to Grand View Research, 45% of end users prefer them as the primary mode of communication for questions regarding customer service.

-We, as humans, are always looking for the next big thing.
-After all, this is how we managed to prosper as long as a species.
-And from the looks of things, Chatbots are poised to be the next big platform, which connects customers to businesses.
+We, as humans, are always looking for ways to adapt and improve.
+After all, this is how we managed to prosper as a species.
+Chatbots represent a platform to do this, providing a better way to connect customers to businesses.

-According to IBM - Per year 265 Billion Customer Requests are recorded.
-Businesses spent nearly $1.3 trillion to service these requests.
-Using Chatbots can help them save up to 30% of this.
+According to IBM - 265 billion customer requests are recorded per year and businesses spent nearly $1.3 trillion to address them.
+Using chatbots could help save up to 30% of this cost.

-At the moment, more than a third of the surveyed marketers – 36% to be exact – said that they are using Chatbots to provide customer service.
-Since the big dogs are already adopting the technology, it’s just a matter of time before it spreads through the all business sector.
+More than a third of the surveyed marketers – 36% to be exact – said that they are using chatbots to provide customer service.
+Since the big names have already adopted the technology, it’s just a matter of time before it spreads even further.

-As we’ve established, Chatbots are starting to invade numerous business sectors.
+Chatbots are starting to take over in a number of business sectors.
 In addition to native bots – think Apple’s Siri – 3rd-party companies are now helping companies interact with their customers.
 For instance, you can now order an Uber ride through your Facebook Messenger app.

-The main problem with Chatbots is that it feels too “unnatural” to some consumers.
-The data on the matter suggests that a vast majority of people would still rather talk to a real-life sales rep than talk to a machine because they feel it will be unable to answer their questions properly.
+One issue with chatbots is that they feel too “unnatural” for some consumers.
+Some people would still rather talk to a real-life sales rep than a machine because they feel it will be unable to answer their questions properly.